acesknust/techware/.github/ISSUE_TEMPLATE/new-word.md

+Please if you are here to submit a word, use the pull request.
+Read the README.md for more info
 ---
 name: New Word
 about: This custom template is to aid you in making a request to add to the techwave